Moon Sighting

 Families gather for festive meals, exchange gifts, wear new clothes, and visit relatives and friends.
 Children often receive money or presents (Eidi).
 It's a day of joy, gratitude, and togetherness.

-We are in the most blessed nights of the year.
-Laylat al-Qadr — the Night of Decree — is better than a thousand months.
-Every act of worship, every dua, every sadaqah during these nights carries immeasurable weight.
+We are in the most blessed days of the year.
+The Day of Arafah — the 9th of Dhul Hijjah — is the most important day of the Hajj.
+For those not on pilgrimage, fasting Arafah is highly recommended.
+Every act of worship, every du'a, every sadaqah during these days carries immeasurable weight.

 Sadaqah Jariyah